hazelcast/management-center-docker/README.md

 $ docker run -v <config-file-path>:/opt/hazelcast/log4j2-custom.properties hazelcast/hazelcast
 ```

-## Using Custom Logback Configuration File
+## Using Custom Log4j Configuration File
-[Using Custom Logback Configuration File]: #using-custom-logback-configuration-file
+[Using Custom Log4j Configuration File]: #using-custom-log4j-configuration-file

-Management Center can use your custom Logback configuration file.
-You need to create a mount to a folder named `/opt/hazelcast/mc_ext`, see the following on how to do it. `PATH_TO_PERSISTENT_FOLDER` must be replaced with the path to the folder that your custom Logback configuration file resides in. `CUSTOM_LOGBACK_FILE` must be replaced with the name of your custom Logback configuration file, for example `logback-custom.xml`.
+Management Center can use your custom Log4j configuration file.
+You need to create a mount to a folder named
+`/opt/hazelcast/mc_ext`, see the following on how to do it. `PATH_TO_PERSISTENT_FOLDER` must be replaced with
+the path to the folder that your custom Log4j configuration file resides in. `CUSTOM_LOG4J_FILE` must be
+replaced with the name of your custom Log4j configuration file, for example `log4j2-custom.properties`.

 ```
-docker run -m 512m \
+docker run -e JAVA_OPTS='-Dlog4j.configurationFile=/opt/hazelcast/mc_ext/CUSTOM_LOG4J_FILE' \
-         -e JAVA_OPTS='-Dlogback.configurationFile=/opt/hazelcast/mc_ext/CUSTOM_LOGBACK_FILE' \
            -v PATH_TO_LOCAL_FOLDER:/opt/hazelcast/mc_ext \
            -p 8080:8080 \
            hazelcast/management-center
 ```

 ## Starting with an Extra Classpath